Malmö Stadion: Structure and facilities

-Malmö Stadion has an overall capacity of 26,500 spectators for sports, of which 14,000 are sitting spectators.
-When hosting concerts, the stadium can host 25,000 spectators when the stage is on either long side of the stadium, or up to 40,000 when it is placed in front of either short side.
-It comprises two main stands on each of the long sides of the pitch: the Southern Stand and the Northern Stand, both of which have two tiers.
-The lower tier of the Northern Stand is terraced, and was the only tier of the stand until the upper, seated tier was built in 1992.
-The short sides of the pitch feature two minor terracing sections, respectively named the Eastern Stand and the Western Stand.
+Malmö Stadion had an overall capacity of 26,500 spectators for sports, of which 14,000 were sitting spectators.
+When hosting concerts, the stadium could host 25,000 spectators when the stage was on either long side of the stadium, or up to 40,000 when it was placed in front of either short side.
+It comprised two main stands on each of the long sides of the pitch: the Southern Stand and the Northern Stand, both of which had two tiers.
+The lower tier of the Northern Stand was terraced, and was the only tier of the stand until the upper, seated tier was built in 1992.
+The short sides of the pitch featured two minor terracing sections, respectively named the Eastern Stand and the Western Stand.
 When Malmö FF were based at the ground, the Northern Stand terracing was the section with the most season ticket holders, while the Eastern Stand was the section used to house away fans.

-The stadium features a 100 × 65 m association football pitch, and eight all-weather running tracks, which surround the pitch.
-The tracks are certified for national and international athletic competitions.
-Also available at the stadium are areas on each short side of the pitch for the high jump, javelin throw, pole vault and shot put events.
-In front of the Southern Stand there are pits for long jump and triple jump.
-When the stadium is used for association football, two dugouts are placed at the edge of the pitch in front of the Southern Stand.
-Behind the two dugouts, on the other side of the running tracks, is the entrance and exit to the players' changing rooms, which are located in the Southern Stand.
-There are a total of 12 changing rooms inside the stand, as well as facilities for referees and media.
-There are reserved seats for officials and media in the Southern Stand.
-In the respective corridors behind the Southern and Northern Stands, as well as in the open area between the Northern and Western Stands, there are several vendors selling snacks, light meals, and beverages.
-The entrances to the stadium are located along the Southern and Northern Stands.
-A ticket office, formerly used for selling the tickets for Malmö FF home matches, is connected with the Southern Stand.
+The stadium featured a 100 × 65 m association football pitch, and eight all-weather running tracks, which surrounded the pitch.
+The tracks were certified for national and international athletic competitions.
+Also available at the stadium were areas on each short side of the pitch for the high jump, javelin throw, pole vault and shot put events.
+In front of the Southern Stand there were pits for long jump and triple jump.
+When the stadium was used for association football, two dugouts were placed at the edge of the pitch in front of the Southern Stand.
+Behind the two dugouts, on the other side of the running tracks, was the entrance and exit to the players' changing rooms, which were located in the Southern Stand.
+There were a total of 12 changing rooms inside the stand, as well as facilities for referees and media.
+There were reserved seats for officials and media in the Southern Stand.
+In the respective corridors behind the Southern and Northern Stands, as well as in the open area between the Northern and Western Stands, there were several vendors selling snacks, light meals, and beverages.
+The entrances to the stadium were located along the Southern and Northern Stands.
+A ticket office, formerly used for selling the tickets for Malmö FF home matches, was connected with the Southern Stand.